Abdelrhman-Khaled1/Sum-of-two-numbers/README.md

 # Sum-of-two-numbers

-only app to display the sum of two numbers writed by java and xml
+only app to display the sum of two numbers wrote by java and xml